firmai/awesome-google-colab/README.md

 # Google Colaboratory Notebook Gallery

-A curated list of repositories with fully functional click-and-run colab notebooks with data, code and descriptions.
+A curated list of repositories with fully functional click-and-run colab notebooks with data, code and description.
 The code in these repositories are in Python unless otherwise stated.

 <p align="center">
   <img src="https://github.com/firmai/google-colab-notebooks/raw/master/assets/colab.png">